FK Željezničar Banja Luka

 Fudbalski klub Željezničar Banja Luka (English: Football Club Željezničar Banja Luka) is a professional association football club from the city of Banja Luka that is situated in Bosnia and Herzegovina.
 It is one of the oldest clubs in the country.

-The club currently plays in the First League of the Republika Srpska and plays its home matches on the Predgrađe Stadium, which has a capacity of 3,000 seats.
+The club currently plays in the Second League of the Republika Srpska and plays its home matches on the Predgrađe Stadium, which has a capacity of 3,000 seats.